A common difficulty for many parents or students to make is to decide which school to apply and attend.

 They are the general public/private schools, which are taught using oral languages and authorised under the same local education authorities.
 Most of the students have no forms of disabilities or special requirements (thought they still do exist, which is something that I have experienced with).

-Although they are less common than mainstream schools, deaf school are more niche but still exists across the world.This is where the school is naturally catered for the d/Deaf or hard of hearing students and their respective needs.
+Although they are less common than mainstream schools, deaf school are more niche but still exists across the world.This is where the school is naturally catered for the deaf students and their respective needs.

 The school predominantly taught and communciated in sign languages by specialised ‘teacher of the deaf’ who have better understanding and deaf awareness about their students than the generic mainstream teachers.